ChloeL19/DafnyBench/README.md

 Likely will translate problems from MBPP, HumanEval, Leetcode, and MIPS.
 May combinatorially combine these problem solutions to create more complex problems and solutions.
 May also experiment with creating synthetic problems.

+## Collect Statistics on all Programs
+- [ ] How many helper functions/methods does the program include?
+- [ ] Does the verification involve extra lemmas?

 ## Development Questions
 - [ ] All right to include multiple correct implementations of the same ground truth program?
 Should we be aiming for this?
+- [ ] Is it okay for ground truth programs to involve multiple helper functions and lemmas?